PronetAI/Pronet-CPU-Simulator/README.md

 # Pronet-CPU-Simulator
-The pronet CPU simulator is an easy to easy CPU that mainly used as a calculator, and you can access its memory.
+The pronet CPU simulator is an easy to use CPU that mainly used as a calculator, and you can access its memory.

 Pronet CPU simulator commands